xkyleann/FIRFilters_Labs/1Simulink_MATLAB.md

-# Laboratory Guide: Simulink Experiments in Matlab
+# Simulink Experiments in Matlab

 ## Introduction